AdobeDocs/commerce-merchant-services.en/help/payment-services/test-validate.md

 >[!NOTE]
 >
->To complete production testing for Apple Pay, a PayPal Smart Button, you must contact sales to enable Apple Pay for your production environment.
+>To complete production testing for Apple Pay you must contact sales to enable Apple Pay for your production environment.